What is upcycling?

 Recycling should be known to everyone.
 During recycling, raw materials that have already been used are processed and reused.
 Upcycling, on the other hand, continues to use waste or used items by converting and upgrading them for a new purpose.

 Below you will find such upcycling ideas to try yourself!
+So you can make VSCO girl accessories without harming the planet.
 Have fun xxx

 1. Flower vases: